Information for Faculty

 Visit the following websites to get information about most learning disabilities:

 Keep in mind that the information on these sites provides general guidelines but does not hold true for everyone with these learning differences.
 Accommodations must be made on an individual basis.
-For accommodation assistance, questions, or more information please contact the director of the Academic Resource Center by phone at (509) 527-5213 or by email at email@example.com and consult the following documents:
+For accommodation assistance, questions, or more information please contact Rebecca Frost, the Director of the Academic Resource Center by phone at (509) 527-5213 or by email at firstname.lastname@example.org and consult the following documents:

 - Auditory Processing Deficiency